govuk-one-login/mobile-id-check-async/helper-scripts/README.md

 ### What Stack Management Tool does

-This tool provides an interface to use the deploy and delete stack scripts described below, as well as the ability to generate .env files for stacks that you haven't just deployed
+This tool provides an interface to use the deploy and delete stack scripts described below, as well as the ability to generate `.env` files for any deployed stack

 ### How to use Stack Management Tool